Built to amaze! Explore circus history in Sarasota

 Many of the city’s long-time residents are former circus performers and workers.

-And, in four former Ringling Bros. train cars, Bob’s Train restaurant preserves circus history with more than 900 historic photographs, along with serving burgers and salads.
+In four former Ringling Bros. train cars, Bob’s Train restaurant preserves circus history with more than 900 historic photographs, along with serving burgers and salads.
 It’s a local hangout for circus folks.

-The Ringling Circus Museum tracks the 250-year history of the modern circus from 1768 when Philip Astley, a British cavalry officer, began staging feats on horseback and other performances in a mixed program, to today, when smaller circuses are still touring with programs of clowns, acrobats, occasional animal acts and feats of skill.
+The Ringling Circus Museum tracks the 250-year history of the modern circus from 1768 when Philip Astley, a British cavalry officer, began staging feats on horseback and other performances in a mixed program, until today, when smaller circuses are still touring with programs of clowns, acrobats, occasional animal acts and feats of skill.

 “It’s still magic,” said Heidi Taylor, whose father was a circus performer and early curator of the Ringling Circus Museum, located in two buildings on the grounds of the John and Mabel Ringling Museum of Art.
 “I hope it always will be magic.”